Meet Your Trainers

 Wayne has real-world experience in the private paramedic sector where he has worked both in Australia and internationally for offshore medic and SOS organisations.

 Craig, our educational manager with International Paramedic College has long been a member of what is regularly voted “the most trusted profession”.
-He is elected and currently active on the NSW committee of Paramedics Australasia, the peak body representing Paramedics across Australia and New Zealand
+He has represented Paramedics on the NSW committee of Paramedics Australasia, the peak body representing Paramedics across Australia and New Zealand for for six years.

 As a course 23 Paramedic Craig completed his Bachelor of Paramedic Practice degree from Charles Sturt University and has significant clinical experience at the highest Paramedic clinical level.
 Craig was an Intensive Care Paramedic and clinical trainer of Paramedics for the Ambulance Service of NSW, the third largest ambulance service in the world.
 It responds to a request for assistance about every 28 seconds of the day.